mike-trout/employees-app/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-To build the app to a container image, run:
+To build the app locally to a container image, run:

 #### `docker build --tag employees-app .`

 To deploy the app, run:

 #### `docker run -d -p 80:80 --link employees-service --name employees-app employees-app`

+The app is automatically built to [dockerhub](https://hub.docker.com/r/miketrout/employees-app) on a commit to master as `miketrout/employees-app:latest`